Antonia Sáez School

 The Antonia Sáez School (Spanish: Escuela Antonia Sáez) is a former school located in Humacao, Puerto Rico.
-The Mission/Spanish Revival school building was added to the United States National Register of Historic Places in 1995.
+The Mission/Spanish Revival school building was added to the United States National Register of Historic Places in 1995, and to the Puerto Rico Register of Historic Sites and Zones on May 16, 2001.
 The structure also served as a marketplace (plaza del mercado) between 1966 and 2004.